julianhille/MuhammaraJS/docs/Show-images.md

 # Advanced options

 Each image type, provides some special methods, that allow you to do more advanced things with it.
 JPG and TIFF images options will be explained here.
-As for PDF embedding, it is explained in [[Embedding PDF]].
+As for PDF embedding, it is explained in [Embedding PDF](./Embedding-pdf.md).
 Note that the advanced options around images, require a little bit of PDF operators usage...i'll explained everything that i use here :), worry not.

 ## JPG